glaswasser/animated-running-corona-bar-plot/README.md

 ================

 I really like these animated barplots and was wondering if it’s possible in R to create such beautiful animations.
-I digged the web and stackoverflow and R-bloggers had answers for me.
+I dug the web and stackoverflow and R-bloggers had answers for me.
 It is indeed possible to create nice animation movies out of plots in R and save them as GIF or mp4\!